 Music by Leonard Bernstein; lyrics by Leonard Bernstein and Stephen Schwartz.

-ASU Symphony Orchestra (Jeffery Meyer, director); ASU Choral Ensembles (David Schildkret, director); ASU Music Theatre and Opera (Brian DeMaris, artistic director); Phoenix Boys Choir (Georg Stangelberg, artistic director); David Lefkowich, stage director; Carley Conder, David Olarte and Marcus White, choreographers; set design by Alfredo Escarcega; costumes, wigs and makeup by Sharon Jones; lighting design by Alan C. Edwards; media design by Dallas Robert Nichols; sound design by Almir Lejlic.
+ASU Symphony Orchestra (Jeffery Meyer, conductor and music director); ASU Choral Ensembles (David Schildkret, choral director); ASU Music Theatre and Opera (Brian DeMaris, artistic director); Phoenix Boys Choir (Georg Stangelberg, artistic director); David Lefkowich, stage director; Carley Conder, David Olarte and Marcus White, choreographers; set design by Alfredo Escarcega; costumes, wigs and makeup by Sharon Jones; lighting design by Alan C. Edwards; media design by Dallas Robert Nichols; sound design by Almir Lejlic.

 “Mass: A Theatre Piece for Singers, Players and Dancers” is presented by arrangement with Boosey and Hawkes, Inc., sole agent for Leonard Bernstein Music Publishing Company LLC, publisher and copyright owner.